This is the multi-page printable view of this section. Click here to print.

 • Table schema should be the same.

-• Works only when the source and the destination clickhouse servers share the same zookeeper (without chroot)
+• Works only when the source and the destination ClickHouse servers share the same zookeeper (without chroot)

 • Needs to access zookeeper and ClickHouse replication ports: (interserver_http_port or interserver_https_port)